Table of Contents

 The good thing about choosing a suitable insurance company is that they reimburse you directly rather than the vet.

-Thus, your employer must choose a company whose policies allow it to be this way so that you won't be having problems with finding vets.
+Thus, your employer must choose a company whose policies allow it to be this way so that you won't have problems with finding vets.

 5. Pet insurance may be unable to cover routine healthcare.